frederic-perez/AmE-dictionary/data/idioms.md

 __revamp<sup>1</sup>__ _vt_ To renovate, refurnish, revise, etc.
 __revamp<sup>2</sup>__ _n_ An instance of renovation, refurnishing, etc.
 __revel in__
+__revenge bedtime procrastination__ A term used to describe the act of staying up late, often engaging in unproductive activities, as a way of “getting back” at the demands of the day.
+It’s like trying to reclaim some personal time when you feel like you haven’t had enough throughout the day due to work, responsibilities, or other obligations.
 __revenge is a dish best eaten cold__ Revenge that takes place far in the future, after the offending party has forgotten how they wronged someone, is much more satisfying.
 __revenge is a dish best served cold__ Revenge that takes place far in the future, after the offending party has forgotten how they wronged someone, is much more satisfying.
 __revenge is sweet__ Revenge is a potent source of satisfaction and pleasure.
 __reverse course__
 __revolving door__ :three::hammer:
+__rib (one)__ To tease, fool, or joke with one. _I’m just ribbing you, Tom—I’m not upset at all!_ _Sandler began by playing oblivious before appearing to become increasingly angry as O’Brien ribbed him, saying “you’re dressed like a guy playing video poker at 2 a.m.”_
 __rid out__ _(chiefly Midwestern United States)_ To clean, empty, or clear out (something or some space).
 Primarily heard in US. _You’ve got to learn to rid out some of these negative thoughts you’ve been having, and make room for some positive emotions._ _I’ll be spending this weekend ridding out the garage._
 __riddled with__ :six::hammer: _v_ __3__ To be permeated in many places by something, especially by flaws.
 Used in the passive: _That report was riddled with errors._ _Dating sites are riddled with catfish._ _Neuralink’s oversights board is riddled with potential conflicts._ _CNET published AI-generated articles riddled with errors._ _The guy had been riddled with bullets right there._
 __ride (on) a wave of (something)__ :two: To enjoy the advantage of or continue to benefit from a situation that is successful, fortunate, trendy, etc. _Jonathan has been riding a wave of celebrity ever since he was cast in the leading role for the new blockbuster._